Downtown Dallas’ Plaza of the Americas was an instant landmark when it opened four decades ago

 A remodeling of the atrium in 2013 replaced the ice rink with an almost 1-acre garden area that has lush green plants, running water and gathering spaces for employees in the project’s office buildings.
 “The owners redid the atrium and did a great job of that,” Jackson said.
 “Plaza of the Americas still functions better than we imagined.”

-, Real Estate Editor.
+Steve Brown, Real Estate Editor.
 Steve covers commercial and residential real estate in Dallas-Fort Worth.